-The 'side' issue may also exist if applied to standard mode.
-Here, we do not have indexes showing paired ports.
-Do we need it?
+In the standard mode, we do not have indexes showing paired ports that may complicate the port-side mapping.
 Technically, the port pairs as a rule can be easily detected by analyzing the matrix values, e.g. S12/S34 versus S13 and S34.
 If any, what about defining top/bottom as well?
 If we decide to do this, then only for 4-ports that can represent differential channel.